 Non-conventional weapons refer to the production of weapons and ancillary equipment which are prohibited by the main international conventions and in the Swiss Federal Act on War Material.
-Most importantly, these are chemical, biological and nuclear weapons, as well as cluster munition.
+Most importantly, these are chemical, biological and nuclear weapons, as well as cluster munition, antipersonnel mines and depleted uranium munitions.